 The giant stopped in its tracks and turned the boy to get a good look at his face.
 While clamping his arms tightly against his jacket it muttered, “What be this, hmmm?”
 Jacob had never heard a voice so course, so guttural.
 It sent a strong shiver that tingled down his spine, from the back of his head to the very bottom of his heels.

 The reek of its breath was as bad a stink as Jacob could remember, yet he was unable to look away.
 Immediately he recognized the odor; the same foul smell he had noticed earlier while standing alongside the Foxfire roots.
 It had to have come from this giant, who must have been near, alarmingly near.

-The giant squeezed its prize a little tighter, a squeeze that produced a high-pitched squeak from the captive’s lips.
+The giant squeezed its prize a little tighter, forcing out a high-pitched squeak from the captive’s lips.
 It rotated its head, focusing one shrouded eyeball on him, then its other.
 Mumbling indistinctly it looked off into the woods, perhaps debating what it would do next.

 …Why is it hesitating?
 Is it trying to scare me to death?
 If you’re going to eat me, just do it!

 When he could not stand another second of being ogled, he found his voice and forced out three stern words; “LET – ME – GO!”

 “Haaarg.
 No!” gurgled his captor.
 “U’re comin’ wits me.”
 And at that, the giant seemed to have made up its mind.
 Wedged in the crook of a smelly, bristly arm Jacob was carried off at a brisk pace into the Dark Forest.
 They dodged around trees but crashed right through clumps of bushes, destined for a faraway place whose location was unknown to this hostage.